 Proceed on your own risk!
-If you do something wrong, you can damage the laptop.
+If you do something wrong, you can damage the computer.

-In order to access and repair the power jack it’s necessary to disassemble the laptop and remove the top cover assembly (palm rest).
-Here’s an example of removing the top cover assembly from a Toshiba Satellite L355D, you’ll have to follow steps 1-14.
+In order to access and repair the jack it’s necessary to disassemble the laptop and remove the top cover assembly.
+You can use IrisVista disassembly guides for Toshibas (search on google).

 Disassembly steps for all above mentioned models will be very similar.

-OK, let’s say the top cover is removed and we are inside the laptop.
-By the way, I’m fixing a Satellite L305D laptop.
+OK, let’s say the top cover is removed and we are inside.
+In this particular example I use Satellite L305D.

 Why the power jack feels loose?
-You see the answer on the picture below.
+You can see that the picture below.

 Here’s my new replacement panel-mount jack which should last for a long time unlike the original Toshiba jack.